Rashadul-Haque-JS/Rashadul-Haque-JS/README.md

 ### :man_technologist: About Me :

 - 🔭 I’m studying fullstack developer program which is fundamentally based on JavaScript.
-- 🌱 At present I'm refreshing my React knowledge.
+- 🌱 At present I'm learning software life cycle management which is related to cloud services.
-- 📃 I have set a plan for learning how to comprehensively apply Typescript to React.
+- 📃 I have set a plan for learning deeper in cloud platform technologies.
 - 📫 How to reach me: mrhaque179@yahoo.com